Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman takes a five-game streak with at least one hit into this one.
-During his last five outings he is batting .444 with two doubles, a triple, a home run, five walks and three RBI.
+- Bregman enters this game looking to extend his two-game hit streak.
+During his last five outings he is batting .381 with three doubles, a home run, four walks and five RBI.

 Bregman Recent Games